 Born Born

 January 1 - June 30 July 1 - December 31

-Services can start Services can start

-on January 2 on July 1

-of the year the of the year the

-child turns 3. child turns 3.
+Services can start on January 2 of the year the child turns 3.
+Services can start on July 1 of the year the child turns 3.

 Children can continue to receive services through June of the year in which they turn 5 years old (or August if recommended to receive Extended School Year services).
 Children become eligible for school-age special education services in the beginning of the school year in which they turn 5 years old.